-Basement Waterproofing: Inside or Outside?
+Should You Waterproof Your Basement from the Inside or Outside?

 Exterior Waterproofing Is Not Always Effective

-As long as these systems are not damaged, they go a long way in helping keep your basement dry.
-However, they can fail over time.
-And with the older homes around Indianapolis, this is a distinct possibility.
-The tar coating can wear away and the buried drainage pipe can easily clog with roots or debris or be crushed by the above soil.
 While repairing these systems is possible, it can be expensive, invasive, and time-consuming.
 They also may fall victim to the same fate again in the future.
 Telltale signs that these exterior measures no longer work include leaking walls and water seeping through the cove joint where the wall and floor meet.

 Other Exterior Considerations

-While exterior solutions may not always work, there are other exterior systems you need to consider.
-Your home’s gutters and downspouts are the first lines of defense in keeping excess water like rainfall and snowmelt away from your basement.
+Your home’s gutters and downspouts are the first lines of defense in keeping excess water, like rainfall and snowmelt, away from your basement.
 It can be a daunting task, but it’s a good idea to inspect and clean your gutters at least twice a year, in the spring and fall.
-Keeping your gutters and downspouts free of clogs, debris, and damage like holes is crucial in water management.
-Downspouts, as well as the landscape around your home, should be angled down and away from your home for effective drainage.

 Interior Basement Waterproofing Is the Answer